Skip to main content

 • SixpackNonRetriableException - can be thrown to mark the current dataset as failed and not retry it.
 Useful when some constraint is violated and retrying would not help.

 • ObtainFailedException - extends SixpackNonRetriableException.
-Thrown by obtain() in the following events:
+Thrown by request() in the following events:

 • When the requested dataset generation fails